Hiring a Qualified Disability Lawyer in Florida

 To learn about fees for representation, see: "How do disability lawyers get paid?"

 If you are applying for Social Security Disability (SSD) or SSI in Florida, the odds of winning benefits are fairly slim.
-Only about 35% of disability applicants in Florida are approved for SSD/SSI, and those who appeal their cases are even less likely to prevail—about 85% of first appeals to the Florida state social security disability determination services agency are denied each year.
+Only about 31% of disability applicants in Florida are approved for SSD/SSI, and those who appeal their cases are even less likely to prevail'about 81% of first appeals to the Florida state Social Security Disability determination services agency are denied each year.

 At every level of consideration in the disability determination process, having a lawyer or non attorney rep involved can improve your chances of being approved for benefits, or at the very least make the process easier for you average individual, who probably does not have a full understanding of the type of evidence or documentation that must be provided to the judge in order to meet the legal definition of disability.

 About the Author: Tim Moore is a former Social Security Disability Examiner in North Carolina, has been interviewed by the NY Times and the LA Times on the disability system, and is an Accredited Disability Representative (ADR) in North Carolina.
 For assistance on a disability application or Appeal in NC, click here.